-- Work room with many different supplies available for use.
+- Work room with many different supplies available for use all supplies need to stay in the work room unless prior permission is granted

-- Meeting space, available on a first come-first serve basis.
+- Meeting space, available on a first come-first serve basis

-- Work space cubicles.
+- Workspace cubicles

-- Storage and file cabinets, contact the Assistant Director of the Student Union and Activities for available space.
+- Storage and file cabinets, contact the Student Engagement Coordinator for available space

-- Student organization mailboxes.
+- Student organization mailboxes

 - Work offices

-- Assistant Director of the Student Union and Activities office
+- Student Engagement Coordinator

 - Student Senate office

-- o Campus Activities Board (C.A.B.) office
+- o Campus Activities Board (CAB) office

-- Swarm Days Committee and Jacket Pack
+- o Swarm Days Committee

 - Study and Relaxation space

-- Reading Corner (w/free books)

 - Board Games

 - Basketball Hoop

 - Popcorn Machine

-Monthly Student Organization Officer Meetings: The Student Organization Officer Meeting was created as an opportunity for student organizations to discuss program ideas and needs, share information, and keep updated on other organization's events and activities.
+Monthly Student Organization All Org Meeting: The Student Organization All Org Meeting was created as an opportunity for student organizations to discuss program ideas and needs, share information, and keep updated on other organization's events and activities.
 In addition, organizations are able to gather necessary forms and information for program planning and obtain answers to various questions on policies and procedures.

-The Assistant Director of the Student Union and Activities will host monthly meetings throughout the year for student organization officers.
+The Student Engagement Coordinator will host monthly meetings throughout the year for student organization officers.
 Guest speakers and community leaders may be invited to participate in various sessions to offer their expertise.
 These meetings are the ideal way to network with other student organizations.

-Attendance at this meetings are a requirement of remaining in good standing as a Student Organization.
+Attendance at these meetings is a requirement of remaining in good standing as a Student Organization.

-Monthly Report Forms: The Student Organization monthly reports are an essential tool in helping to access the outreach and impact student organizations are having on a monthly basis here at BHSU and in the community.
+Monthly Report Forms: The Student Organization monthly reports are an essential tool in helping to access the impact of student organizations monthly at BHSU and in the community.
 This report is vital to our assessment at the end of each semester.
 Reports of due by the 7th day of each month for the previous month.
+They can be found on the website here

 Attendance & GAF Funds: All organizations are required to send at least one representative to every meeting and to complete the monthly reports.
-A registration form will be sent around at each meeting and given to the Student Senate Office Administrator.
+A sign in sheet will be passed around at each meeting and will be kept by the Student Engagement staff.
 Those organizations that do not have representatives at every meeting may be penalized when requesting GAF funds for the upcoming year.